230597/BIOC3301/README.md

-# BIOC3301
+# Understanding the Diveristy and Abundance of Plant Growth-Promoting Bacteria in Soil

+## Information

 This repository contains batch scripts used to submit to the Cartesius HPC for the analysis of Illumina MiSeq soil microbiome sequencing data using QIIME 1.9.1.
-This set of scripts is used to determine patterns of bacterial abundance and diversity with soil metadata categories.
+The resulting data can be used to provide information on specific groups of plant growth-promoting bacteria.

-Analysis Workflow Order:
+## Analysis Workflow

 1) joining_reads.pbs - Joins Read1 and Read2 sequencing data to create one file for use in subsequent analyses.
 2) split_lib_out.pbs - Carries out barcode assignment and quality filtering of samples using Phred score 20.